Ir1d/Mellow-OS/func.md

 >* High speed in transforming between styles while all the info we need is carefully stored.

 >* Will the shortcut follow the file as it moves?

+>* Multi_tasks

+>* Compatible Ability on various unknown situations.

+>* Designer UIs with fantasy Graphics customizable.

+>* Sopport Poweful Commands enabling customize upon Linux Bash

+>* Setting Centre where we send the commanding functions together.

+>* Powerful Browser offering chances for different kinds of users.

+>* Fast booting while we can control the time of each part coming in.

+>* Optimize as much as we can on both running time and size.

+>* WHO KNOWS?

 :)